 Please complete this form, sign it, and return it to the NRES Student Services Center (N-509 Turner Hall) along with any required documentation.
-Attach a letter from your advisor supporting your request.
-No request will be considered without an advisor's letter of support, and some requests require multiple letters.
+Attach a letter from your adviser supporting your request.
+No request will be considered without an adviser's letter of support, and some requests require multiple letters.
 Please read the instructions for your particular request.
 You will be notified of the decision by email, unless otherwise requested.

-require multiple letters.
-Please read the instructions for your particular request.
-You will be notified of the decision by email, unless otherwise requested.

-Name

-Campus Address
+•

 MC-

-Campus Phone Number
+Camp ous Phone Number

 UIN

 Email

-Graduate Advisor
+Gradı uate Adviser

-REQUEST (please check one):
+REQ UEST (please check one):

-Transfer to PhD program after completion of MS--Requires letters of support from your advisor and one other committee member.
-If you are changing advisors, the second letter must be from your new advisor.
+Transfer to PhD program after completion of MS Requires letters of support from your adviser and one other committee member.
+If you are changing advisers, the second letter must be from your new adviser.

-Transfer to PhD program without completion of MS--Requires letters of support from your advisor and one other committee member.
-If you are changing advisors, the second letter must be from your new advisor.
+Transfer to PhD program without completion of MS Requires letters of support from your adviser and one other committee member.
+If you are changing advisers, the second letter must be from your new adviser.

-Enter Plan B (non-thesis) MS option--Requires letter of support from your advisor.
+Enter Plan B (non-thesis) MS optionRequires letter of support from your adviser

-Extension of Preliminary Exam date--Requires letter of support from your advisor.
+Extension of Preliminary Exam dateRequires letter of support from your adviser.

-Count 400-level course toward requirement for 4 hours of 500-level lecture/discussion coursework--Requires a description of the course, the additional work the student will do, and letters of support from the advisor and the instructor of the course.
+Count 400-level course toward requirement for 4 hours of 500-level lecture/discussion courseworkRequires a description of the course, the additional work the student will do, and letters of support from the adviser and the instructor of the course.